Local heights on hyperelliptic curves and quadratic Chabauty: Computations

 \section{Computations}

 We give more details in the computation of the Coleman--Iovita morphisms, as well as how this results in the provably correct rational matrix of the action of $Z_\ast$ on $H_1(\Gamma,\Z)$, and integer traces $\tr_v(Z)$.
+We do this by giving explicit bounds on the absolute values of the entries of the matrix and the integer traces, valid for any curve, and then showing how for hyperelliptic curves we can compute these invariants up to any desired precision.

 We first focus on the computations of the Coleman--Iovita morphisms from \Cref{sec:ExplicitColemanIovitaHyp}.
-As explained in \Cref{lem:phi2}, determining $\phi_2$ reduces to computing residues over annuli $A_\ss$ on $\P^1$ for all even clusters $\ss$.
+As explained in \Cref{lem:phi2}, determining $\phi_2$ for a hyperelliptic curve reduces to computing residues over annuli $A_\ss$ on $\P^1$ for all even clusters $\ss$.
 To do this explicitly, we use \Cref{lem:inversesqroot} to construct an inverse square root of $f(t)$, where $t$ is a choice of parameter in $A_\ss$.
 In order to have a provably correct result, it is important for our calculations to keep track of the $p$-adic precision of the approximations we make; this is why we do the following $p$-adic analysis.